ibexa/documentation-developer/docs/guide/content_rendering.md

 ###### Global override

-In the case where you want to systematically reuse you own Field template instead of the default one, you can append it to the Field templates list to use by `ez_render_field()`.
+In the case where you want to systematically reuse your own Field template instead of the default one, you can append it to the Field templates list to use by `ez_render_field()`.

 To make your template available, you must register it to the system.